 Reform Action #2 of 20 (see overview page)

-The church needs to come to grips with the fact that Joseph’s Polygamy was not divine.
+The church needs to come to grips with the fact that Joseph’s Polygamy was not divine in any Christian sense.

-In this theological essay, I’d like to make a case for the idea that admitting Joseph screwed up with polygamy at the end of his life does not need to destroy anyone’s belief in LDS church or Joseph’s early more altruistic revelations.
-Much like admitting Kind David sinned or that the old LDS doctrines of racism through priesthood were wrong, I believe it’s simply a step the church needs to make in order to try and make past wrongs right.[See ‘A Timeline of Joseph’s Polygamy‘ for details concerning information in this article.
+In this theological essay, I’d like to make a case for the idea that admitting Joseph screwed up with polygamy at the end of his life does not need to destroy anyone’s belief in the LDS church or Joseph’s earlier more altruistic revelations.
+Much like admitting King David sinned or that much of the Mosaic law was an uninspired product of the times wrongly attributed to divinity, or that the old LDS doctrines of racism through priesthood were as well, I believe it’s simply a step the church needs to make in order to try and make past wrongs right.[See ‘A Timeline of Joseph’s Polygamy‘ for details concerning information in this article.
 I still need to go through add add scores of footnotes with primary sources to everything I summarize in this article… so be patient]

-Many of the churches most prominent founders rejected polygamy
+Many of the church’s most prominent founders rejected polygamy

 For although a man may have many revelations, and have power to do many mighty works, yet if he boasts in his own strength, and sets at naught the counsels of God, and follows after the dictates of his own will and carnal desires, he must fall and incur the vengeance of a just God upon him.
 (D&C 3:4)

-From my reading it seems hypocritical to believe that the “god of good” and god of moral agency taught of in 3 John 1:11; Ether 4:12 and especially D&C 121:35–44 would send an “angel with a drawn sword“, to impose polygamy on his supposed people by coercing his supposed prophet to go behind his wife’s back, and perform a secret mock wedding before a secret sexual relationship with his hired 17 year old house-help.
+From my reading it seems hypocritical to believe that the “god of good” and god of moral agency taught of in 3 John 1:11; Ether 4:12 and especially D&C 121:35–44 would send an “angel with a drawn sword“, to impose polygamy on his supposed people by coercing his prophet to go behind his wife’s back, and perform a secret mock wedding before a secret sexual relationship with his hired 17 year old house-help.
+(Emma did not know about this supposed “marriage”, and kicked Fanny out of the house when she found out about it).
 LDS members can read about this first “polygamous” relationship in paragraph 9 of the new church gospel topic essay, and the rest of the story in the online version of the new book “Joseph Smith’s Polygamy” sold at Deseret Book.
 As hard as it is to believe, this is exactly how polygamy was “revealed”, and it’s the narrative the new church essays are tacitly asking members to believe!
-Of course the church essay leaves out all the above details which are readily available in contemporary first hand sources…
+Of course the church essay leaves out all the above details which are readily available in contemporary first hand sources.
+Instead this is what the Church essay says of his affair with 17 year old house nanny, Fanny Alger.

 Fragmentary evidence suggests that Joseph Smith acted on the angel [with a sword’s] first command by marrying a plural wife, Fanny Alger, in Kirtland, Ohio, in the mid-1830s.
 Several Latter-day Saints who had lived in Kirtland reported decades later that Joseph Smith had married Alger, who lived and worked in the Smith household, after he had obtained her consent and that of her parents… After the marriage with Alger ended in separation, Joseph seems to have set the subject of plural marriage aside until after the Church moved to Nauvoo, Illinois. (lds.org > plural marriage in kirtland and Nauvoo)